phelelani/nf-rnaSeqCount/README.md

                        The default parameters for Trimmomatic I have given you here (for both paird- and single-end sequences) are:
 				For paired-end: "ILLUMINACLIP:TruSeq3-PE-2.fa:2:30:10:8:true TRAILING:28 MINLEN:40"
 				For single-end: "ILLUMINACLIP:TruSeq3-SE.fa:2:30:10:8:true TRAILING:28 MINLEN:40"
+--max_memory STRING    Maximum memory you have access to.
+    Default: "200.GB"
+--max_cpus   STRING    Maximum CPUs you have access to.
+    Default: "24"
---max_memory STRING    Maximum memory you have access to (default: "200.GB") --max_cpus   STRING    Maximum CPUs you have access to (default: "24") --max_time   STRING    Maximum time you have access to(default: "24.h")
+--max_time   STRING    Maximum time you have access to.
+    Default: "24.h"
 ====================================================================================================
 ```